travis-ci/docs-travis-ci-com/user/languages/php.md

 ### Installing additional PHP extensions

-It is possible to install custom PHP extensions into the Travis environment using [PECL](http://pecl.php.net/), but they have to be built against the PHP version being tested.
+It is possible to install custom PHP extensions into the Travis CI environment using [PECL](http://pecl.php.net/), but they have to be built against the PHP version being tested.
 Here is for example how the `memcache` extension can be installed:

     pecl install <extension>